radicalDilettante/expired-waynechi.dev/posts/build_next.js_blog_and_deploy_to_github_pages.md

 ---
 title: "Build Next.js blog and deploy to Github Pages"
 date: "Sep 10, 2021"
-tag: ["React","Deploy"]
+tag: ["React", "Deploy"]
-excerpt: 'How I build static blog site with Next.js, and general configuration to deploy to Github Pages in this post...
+excerpt: "How I build static blog site with Next.js, and general configuration to deploy to Github Pages in this post..."
-'
 ---

 Next.js was known as a React framework to support server-side rendering (SSR) with zero config(if not necessary).
 After recent updates, it supports static generation (SSG) well, too.